sourcegraph/about/content/blogposts/2023/cody-vscode-0-10-release.md

 Old configuration files will be automatically updated to the new format.
 It's recommended you also update your custom command descriptions to use sentence case, to match the built-in Cody commands.

-### Autocomplete rate limit visibiity
+### Autocomplete rate limit visibility

-We’ve improved the visiblity of [autocompletion rate limits](https://docs.sourcegraph.com/cody/troubleshooting#autocomplete-rate-limits).
-When a rate limit is being applied the Cody statusbar icon now changes color.
+We’ve improved the visibility of [autocompletion rate limits](https://docs.sourcegraph.com/cody/troubleshooting#autocomplete-rate-limits).
+When a rate limit is being applied the Cody status bar icon now changes color.
 The settings menu also provides information about the rate limit, and links through to the documentation.

 <img alt="Screenshot of Cody v0.10 showing an autocomplete warning" src="https://storage.googleapis.com/sourcegraph-assets/cody-vscode-0.10.0-autocomplete-rate-limit.png" style={{marginTop:"1rem",marginBottom:"1.5rem",marginLeft:0,maxWidth:613}} />